Содержание

 If you only want to look up the options of a certain command, try

-entering the command followed by a space and --help
+entering the command followed by a space and --help.

-option exists for many commands.
+This --help option exists for many commands.
 For

-example, ls --help
+example, ls --help displays all

 the options for the ls command.